 - Multi-Team Communication: Multiple teams communicating together within the same department.
 This communication plan should be worked out through a collaborative effort among representatives from the teams.

-- Multidepartmental and Organizational: Communication between multiple departments.
+- Multidepartment and Organizational: Communication between multiple departments.
 This communication plan should be facilitated by the highest levels of leaders or management.
 It should include representatives from the departments.
 Things that should be considered – standardized formats to common types of communication or reports.

 Communication plans include generic agreements about how the people in the organization will interact.
 It should include some establishment of “idle” chit-chat time.
 Most importantly, it should help guide the team into becoming a more cohesive unit.
 See this article, The Watercooler Moments: 8 Tips for Remote Workers, for some ideas on things to include.

 What is missing is a team collaborating together to decide on the best course of action to communicate.
 Agile should never mean leaderless teams.
 Someone needs to help bring in the focus and encourage emergent leadership to develop (because it doesn’t always do that on its own and it can sometimes be extremely chaotic when it does).
 That person also needs to encourage the development of a communication plan to govern the team member’s interactions and avoid as much as possible the lazy communication practices.